o3de/community/guides/o3de-code-review-guidelines.md

 ### Don't be late to the party

-If a PR already has two approvals (from at least one code owner) be conscious that additional feedback will interrupt the flow of a PR.
-Feel free to review and if a serious issue is spotted do feel empowered to take the necessary steps (request changes) but try to avoid lots of additional comments that could be addressed in a follow-up PR.
+If a PR already has two or more approvals (from at least one code owner) be conscious that additional feedback can interrupt the flow of a PR.
+Feel free to still review, and if a serious issue is spotted do feel empowered to take the necessary steps (request changes), but try to avoid requiring minor changes to be made that could be addressed in a follow-up PR.

+> Note: It is fine to leave additional comments, but the reviewer should be comfortable with them being moved to either a specific follow-up PR or grouped into a subsequent change.

 ### Keep feedback focused